The fun begins in....

 ~ The Blue Water Little Black Dress Board & Committee

 Cancer does not stop for Covid.
-In the past several months our world has changed dramatically, but one thing that persists are the diagnoses, treatments, and even losses of those with cancer in our community.
+Since 2020, our world has changed dramatically, but one thing that persists are the diagnoses, treatments, and even losses of those with cancer in our community.
 Through these times, the Betty Kearns Cancer Fund has moved forward to make remarkable strides to help those in our community because of people like you!
 The following was accomplished in 2020 because of the generosity and support of this community:

 - Donated funds to purchase new equipment at McLaren Port Huron for the treatment/diagnosis of prostate cancer

 - Establishing the Betty Kearns Cancer Fund at the St. Clair County Community Foundation which will directly help St. Clair and Sanilac County residents who may need treatment outside of our area, including pediatric patients

 The Little Black Dress is a long-time community tradition.
 The event this year will be held at the Blue Water Convention Center on Friday, March 4 at 6:00 pm.
 We look forward to seeing everyone in person again!

 Pictured from L to R: Andrea Napolitan, ML Kraft, Debbie Reynolds, Carolyn Bonacci, Jennifer Montgomery (McLaren Port Huron past CEO), and Amy Andrews-Curtis